Who Is At Fault In a Rear-End Accident?

 When your case goes to trial, it will be decided by 12 strangers who were not there when the auto collision happened.
 They will be asked to listen to both sides and decide what they think happened.
 10 out of 12 must find for you as the plaintiff to win.
 They will not get to hear who received the ticket inmost cases because criminal traffic tickets are generally not admissible in a civil liability case.
 So they all argue until they reach a compromise they can all live with.
 That compromise is often a split liability verdict.

 An unavoidable accident is an event that occurs but is not caused by the negligence of any party to it.
-See Dillard v.
-Texas Electric Cooperative, Case No. 03-0655, Texas Sup Ct.
-2005.
 An example of this might me a wild animal darting into the road causing an accident.
 If the passenger in a vehicle that hits a deer sues the driver, the driver will likely claim the accident was an “unavoidable accident.”
 If the jury agrees, then the passenger cannot make any recovery against the driver.
+This is a defense commonly used by defense lawyers to try to help their client avoid responsibility for causing a car wreck.

 - an emergency arose;